abisop/nuttx-docs/en/platforms/risc-v/esp32c3/boards/esp32c3-generic/index.md

      make flash ESPTOOL_PORT=/dev/ttyUSB0 -j

-Where \<config\_name\> is the name of board configuration you want to use, i.e.: nsh, buttons, wifi...
+Where \<config\_name\> is the name of board configuration you want to use, i.e.: nsh, buttons, wifi\...
 Then use a serial console terminal like `picocom` configured to 115200 8N1.

 ### adc